hsuonsivu/hsupublic/3d-models/README.md

 ### kasvikyltit.scad

 Bunch of veggie labels for your garden.
 You can modify the names at the start of the file.
-You need to change number of labels if adding or removing.
+End the list of labels with "".
 You can have several labels printed in one go, but you must put names in order of longest text to shortest text, I was too lazy to fix the related bug.
 It will do 2 labels for each name so you can put a label at both ends of the row.

 I have printed these with light colour at bottom and top, and black in the middle layers to make text more visible.